WhyIStayed/WhyILeft: Ray Rice Assault and the National Football League

 On February 19, TMZ obtained and released initial footage of a potential altercation between former Ravens running back Ray Rice and then fiancee Janay Palmer.
 The footage showed Rice dragging an unconscious Palmer out of an elevator in the Revel Casino of Atlantic City, New Jersey, until security arrived and Rice walked away from the situation.
 Rice’s attorney Michael Diamondstein stated that the released footage was not the whole picture, and that his client would not pursue any action.

 On March 28, Ray Rice and Janay Palmer got married.
-Friends and family were supportive and in attendance, including former Ravens wide receiver Torrey Smith who expressed to the media that the couple was happy and that he wishes his friends the best.
+Friends and family were supportive and in attendance, including former Ravens wide receiver Torrey Smith who expressed to the media that the couple was happy and that he wished his friends the best.

 On May 23, the Ravens hosted a press conference for Ray and Janay Rice.
 Ray apologized to his fans, the team, and the team’s executives, but not his wife, for the situation he and his wife were in.
 Janay Rice apologized for her role in the incident, sparking outrage online and in the media that the Ravens coverage of the event focused on Rice’s professional career and potential instead of accountability.